 Little Cove Espresso is a trendy, family-friendly restaurant in Sai Kung with refreshing new interiors and a laid-back feel.
 Located right amongst the seafood restaurants, it offers a welcoming break for vegetarians and all health-conscious people.
 Their menu is inspired by Mediterranean cuisine that includes breakfast, smoothie and lunch bowls.
 It is a little haven for families with kids on any day of the week.

 Yet another super kid-and family-friendly eatery across town, Shake Shack has stolen the hearts of many youngsters with its cool videos, alfresco dining, gorgeous views of the harbor and scrumptious bites.
 It is perfect for kids as it has room for fun and frolicking around while enjoying yummy fries and burgers.
-Apart from their original classic, Hong Kong exclusives, including Milk tea shake and Vanilla Custard egg tarts, are available now in six locations across Hong Kong.
+Apart from their original classic, Hong Kong exclusives, including Milk tea shakes and Vanilla Custard egg tarts, are available now in seven locations across Hong Kong.

 The popular free-flow champagne brunch and Japanese feast at Zuma have been going strong for many years now.
 Make sure to bring the whole Brady Bunch with you, as kids under 4 (only 1 child per paying adult) eat free during Saturday and Sunday brunch!
 You’ll need to book either the first or second seating in advance and reserve by prepayment via their website or by phone.

 Filling a much-needed void in the Clearwater Bay area, St. Bart's is now a local favorite for families to brunch, for parents to enjoy a coffee and work or have a stylish date night.
-Set in the new development (Mount Pavillions) on Clearwater Bay Road, St. Bart's is an indoor/outdoor venue that is both adult and kid-friendly!
+Set in the new development Mount Pavillions on Clearwater Bay Road, St. Bart's is an indoor/outdoor venue that is both adult and kid-friendly!
 The staff is amazing here - always playing and interacting with the kids over smoothies.
 More info here.